 First of all, I want to thank you all immensely for your kind words and your time, for reading my little banter and making me feel so warm and fuzzy!
 Thank you!

 Secondly, I feel that there is a need to tell you a little bit more about Christine and where this all came from.
 This may seem ironic since, if you’ve read any of it, you already know so much.
-This blog/book-to-be came about because I was stuck, feeling all these feels and having no outlet.
+This blog came about because I was stuck, feeling all these feels and having no outlet.
 I was left, heartbroken, for the very first time in years, the night before a very long drive with my father.
 Being the emotionally disconnected, clumsy and confused man that he is, I could not see myself opening up to him about the misery that was brewing inside of me.
 He would have just made it worse.

 So there I was, in this car, with this man, who shares more with the one causing my pain than I would ever like to admit, for fifteen very long hours.
 The landscapes of Italy never looked more morose.
 The sounds of very well known songs were ever so present, to taint the colors of the sky with my held-back tears.
 Sometimes, music burns through your soul until all that is left are the ashes of your memories.
 This was one of those times.
 Every chord, every lyric was an uphill battle that went on and on, past the sunrise and into dusk.

 Once at our destination, I found myself on that patio, looking over the sea and at the moon again.
 It was the same moon we had once stared at; it was always the same moon, watching me from above, sometimes so comfortably, others so glaringly.
 What are you going to do Christine?
 What are you going to make of this?